EXCERPT: Jesus taught that man, on the Sabbath:

 TO FREE FROM THE BONDS OF SATAN

-In His justification of the healing of the crippled woman He used the word luein, which means to free.
+In His justification of the healing of the crippled woman, He used the word luein, which means to free.
 He used this word three times, but these words are translated differently in each case.
 He first said to the woman, “Woman, you are freed (luein) from your sickness” (Luke 13:12).
-After the synagogue official responded with anger (v14), Jesus used the example of an ox or donkey that is untied (luein) and lead away to water on the Sabbath (v15).
-Lastly He justified her healing by saying:
+After the synagogue official responded with anger (Luke 13:14), Jesus used the example of an ox or donkey that is untied (luein) and lead away to water on the Sabbath (Luke 13:15).
+Lastly, He justified her healing by saying:

-“And this woman, a daughter of Abraham as she is, whom Satan has bound for eighteen long years, should she not have been released (luein) from this bond on the Sabbath day?” (v16)
+“And this woman, a daughter of Abraham as she is, whom Satan has bound for eighteen long years, should she not have been released (luein) from this bond on the Sabbath day?”
+(Luke 13:16)

 This incident confirms that work is allowed on the Sabbath if that work is to address the real needs of people.
 This example also expands on the definition of man’s real needs for which work is allowed on the Sabbath, namely: